A podcast studio setup with four black chairs, microphones on stands, and a camera facing a backdrop of the Hollywood sign.

 2. Austin School of Film – Austin, TX

 Austin isn’t just the land of breakfast tacos and live music.
 The Austin School of Film offers an experience as eclectic as the city itself.
-Forget the starched suits and Hollywood clichés, here it’s about creativity, individuality, and Business Development.
-With classes offered in everything from filmmaking to experimental video, this school is perfect for those who march to the beat of their own drum machine.
+Forget the starched suits and Hollywood clichés, here it’s about creativity, individuality, and business development.
+With classes offered in everything from video filmmaking to experimental video, this school is perfect for those who march to the beat of their own drum machine.
 Bonus?
 A tuition fee that won’t make you consider selling a limb.

 “I have no special talent.
 I am only passionately curious.” – Albert Einstein